rnickles/audience1st_wiki/Schema.md

 ## Other tables

-Most of the other tables handle ancillary work: `Options` tracks global option (settings) values, `Purchasemethod` (which really should just be some constants) are ways to pay for a purchase, and there's a few other tables that are largely self-explanatory.
+Most of the other tables handle ancillary work: `options` tracks global option (settings) values, `labels` tracks boxoffice-definable labels that can be used to "tag" customers (via the join table `customers_labels`), `shows` and `showdates` define those things, etc.